US, S. Korea confirm suspending military drills - Journal du Cameroun

 Pyongyang typically reacts furiously.
 Following drills last year, the North fired ballistic missiles over Japan, triggering global alarm.

+“I understand that if North Korea stops negotiating with good will, the joint drills will resume,” he said.

+Choi Hyun-soo, a South Korea defence ministry spokeswoman, added: “We are expecting a corresponding measure from North Korea in response to the suspension of the joint drills.”

-At their landmark Singapore summit, Trump and Kim signed a joint statement in which North Korea committed to “work toward complete denuclearisation of the Korean Peninsula.”
+At their landmark Singapore summit, Trump and North Korea’s Kim Jong Un signed a joint statement in which Pyongyang committed to “work toward complete denuclearisation of the Korean Peninsula.”

-But critics have pointed to the vague wording of the non-binding document and raised fears that the summit would weaken the international coalition against the North’s nuclear programme.
+But critics have pointed to the vague wording of the non-binding document and raised fears that the summit could weaken the international coalition against the North’s nuclear programme.

-Pompeo, who has stressed that sanctions would remain in place until North Korea’s complete denuclearisation, said he plans to meet Kim for follow-up talks.
+Pompeo, who has stressed that sanctions will remain in place until North Korea’s complete denuclearisation, said he plans to meet Kim for follow-up talks.

-South Korea said sanctions against North Korea could be eased once it takes “substantive steps towards denuclearisation,” seemingly setting the bar lower than Washington for such a move.
+South Korea said sanctions against the North could be eased once it takes “substantive steps towards denuclearisation,” seemingly setting the bar lower than Washington for such a move.

 But Pompeo’s office said both allies remain “committed to the goal of complete, verifiable and irreversible denuclearisation.”